Julie Norway 14 Comments

 Sections of the trail pass near the edge of Segla.
 Be careful here so that you don’t slip and fall.
 You can hike up Segla on one of the trails that do not get close to the edge, which is recommended if you are doing this with children or you have a fear of heights.

 Segla looks the most impressive if you see it from the north.
-But you will never get this view on this hike, since it approaches Segla from the south.
-We only got this view because we have a drone.
+It’s important to know that you won’t get the view in the photo below on the hike to Segla, since you will be standing on top of it.
+We only got the view because we have a drone.

 Segla